 Altice's Network and the Management of Our Network

 Altice manages its network in an attempt to ensure that all of its Subscribers have a high quality online experience.
 Altice's online network is a bidirectional, shared network, the proper management of which is essential to promote the use and enjoyment of the Internet by all of our Subscribers.
 The potential for congestion which could adversely affect our network exists when users place an unusually heavy demand on the available network bandwidth.
 To this end, we employ a variety of reasonable and appropriate practices to protect Subscribers from activities that can unreasonably burden our network or cause service degradation, including network congestion and security attacks.
-These techniques include, but are not limited to (i) utilizing industry-standard subscriber traffic management technology to temporarily manage upstream and downstream traffic during times of peak congestion; (ii) implementing filtering and spam detection techniques to manage reliable email sources and mitigate spam; (iii) allocating a fixed maximum amount of bandwidth for the peer-to-peer upload of Subscriber files, especially during peak periods; and (iv) allocating a fixed maximum amount of bandwidth to the Subscribers in each service tier who consume disproportionate amounts of bandwidth, but only during times of near congestion and only for limited time periods.
+These techniques include, but are not limited to (i) utilizing industry-standard subscriber traffic management technology to temporarily manage upstream and downstream traffic during times of peak congestion; (ii) implementing filtering and spam detection techniques to manage reliable email sources and mitigate spam; (iii) allocating a fixed maximum amount of bandwidth for the peer-to-peer upload of Subscriber files, especially during peak periods; and (iv) allocating a fixed maximum amount of bandwidth to the Subscribers in each service tier who consume disproportionate amounts of bandwidth for limited time periods.
 Altice also employs certain automated processes to more evenly distribute the available bandwidth to users.
 Most Subscribers do not notice any change in their Internet experience as a result of these techniques and practices.
 Altice reserves the right to modify these network management practices in its discretion and in accordance with law.

 In addition to managing network usage to ensure that the activity of a small number of Subscribers does not degrade, inhibit, or interfere with the use of the network by others and for the other reasons described above, Altice maintains an excessive use policy to address data consumption by Subscribers that is wholly uncharacteristic of a typical user of the Service as determined by the company in its sole discretion.
 Common activities include numerous or continuous bulk transfers of files and other high capacity traffic using file transfer protocol ("FTP"), peer-to-peer applications, and newsgroups which result in excessive data consumption.
 More information regarding Altice's excessive use policy can be found in Altice's Acceptable Use Policy.